OpenBioMaps/documentation/official_docs/en/faq.rst

 What language support is available?
 -----------------------------------
-There are no language restrictions, but the OpenBioMaps is currently available in Hungarian, English Romanian, Spanish, and partially in Russian.
+There are no language restrictions, but OpenBioMaps is currently available in Hungarian, English Romanian, Spanish, and partially in Russian.
 Additional languages or translations can be added through the https://translate.openbiomaps.org interface.

 Each project can have individual language settings and associated translations.